jamescrall/BEEtag/README.txt

 1. Download all functions and files from available on github from https://github.com/jamescrall/idBEE/ and add to matlab path

-2. Run barcodeExample.m to check functionality
+2. Run trackingExample.m to check functionality